 In the law of products liability, a design defect exists when a defect is inherent in the design of the product itself.
 In a products liability case, a plaintiff can only establish a design defect exists when he proves there is hypothetical alternative design that would be safer that the original design, as economically feasible as the original design [or cheaper], and as practical as the original design, retaining the primary purpose behind the original design despite the changes made.

 In the instant case, the defect is certain harmful aspects of the design of the Google search algorithm.
-Google employees created the search algorithm so that Google search results not distinguish legal from illegal sites.
+Google employees created the search algorithm so that Google search results cannot distinguish legal from illegal sites.
 While Google might describe making such distinctions as “censorship”, the clear result is that Google drives traffic to illegal sites, frequently illegal sites where Google sells advertising with compensation based on an audience measurement.
 Despite paying a $500,000,000 fine for driving traffic to illegal drug sites where it sold advertising as well as receiving millions upon millions of takedown notices, Google continues to highly rank illegal sites in search results and suggest search terms in its Autocomplete product such as “buy oxycontin online no prescription cheap”.

 The presence of the defect as applied to infringing works is demonstrated by Google’s own Transparency Report.
 The Report documents Google’s receipt of nearly 20 million takedown notices a month for Google search alone (the Transparency Report does not include YouTube or Blogger–query why those services are not included and they may ).
 Google acknowledges that these takedown notices are 97% accurate and tacitly acknowledges that it has not received a counternotification.
 As other commentators have noted, Google actively solicits counternotifications from anything with a pulse, so the absence of counternotifications is significant.